Lich-Corals/coral-chords/README.md

 > [!IMPORTANT]
 > Your system needs to use the D-Bus to be able to run this application.
-> This means it is mainly built for Linux based systems, although it may run on macOS with too if the D-Bus is installed.
+> This means it is mainly built for Linux based systems, although it may run on macOS too if the D-Bus is installed.

 You can install Coral-Chords using `cargo` or manually.